adithyab-20/mAIgic-assistant/README.md

 A modular AI personal assistant framework with voice, email, and calendar integration capabilities.
 Built with clean component architecture and provider-agnostic design principles.

-## 🏗️ Architecture
+## Architecture

-The project follows a **hierarchical component structure** inspired by John Ousterhout's "A Philosophy of Software Design":
+The project follows a hierarchical component structure for maintainability and extensibility:

 ```
 mAIgic-assistant/